More on struct and trait

 The above two are actually the same definition.
 What they mean is that the type of the parameter

-trait.
+the Summary trait.
 This is called a trait bound, meaning that we are binding a parameter type to

 a trait.
 In fact, we can have multiple trait bounds for a parameter.